Blog

 3. Discover

 Once you have a comprehensive list in front of you, it’s time to apply context.
 Conduct interviews with key stakeholders and users of the tools.
-Create a list of questions that you can ask each individual so you have uniform responses.
-You need to know who uses the technology, how they use it, what gaps they see (areas for improvement), what value the technology adds, and whether or not the technology works with other platforms and how.
+Create a list of questions to ask each individual, so you have uniform responses.
+You need to know who uses the technology, how they use it, what gaps they see (areas for improvement), what value the technology adds, and whether the technology works with other platforms and how.

 4. Assess

-Here you are going to map your goals and needs against the capabilities of your technology stack.
-Ideally you will have lots of information and documentation from the previous steps.
-In this stage you want to make cross-platform connections, dive deeper into what the technologies do, and have a thorough understanding of how each solution works with the others.
+Here you will map your goals and needs against the capabilities of your technology stack.
+Ideally, you will have lots of information and documentation from the previous steps.
+In this stage, you want to make cross-platform connections, dive deeper into what the technologies do, and have a thorough understanding of how each solution works with the others.
 You are looking for 4 main areas: Gaps, Redundancies, Inconsistencies, and Underutilization.
 Allow plenty of time for this step, as the findings and conversations here will inform your next steps.

 5. Action

 We suggest creating a visual diagram of your law firm’s marketing technology stack, highlighted against the goals and capabilities.
-Make sure to illustrate areas that need improvement and provide any documentation that supports those findings.
-If additional technologies are needed, you need a plan to gain buy-in and support.
+Make sure to illustrate areas that need improvement, and provide any documentation that supports those findings.
+If additional technologies are required, you need a plan to gain buy-in and support.

 3 Questions to Ask Yourself as You Assess Your Law Firm’s Marketing Technology Stack